ethangriffith2004/musescore-auto-opener/README.md

 - [MuseScore 4](https://musescore.org/en/download)

 ### How to Run
-1. Download and extract the file: [`MuseScore Auto-Opener.app.zip`](MuseScore%20Auto-Opener.app.zip).
+1. Download the `.zip` archive: [`MuseScore Auto-Opener.app.zip`](MuseScore%20Auto-Opener.app.zip).
+2. Extract the archive and move the `.app` to your Applications folder (optional but recommended).
-2. Set `MuseScore Auto-Opener.app` as the default program for `.mcsz` files in Finder.
-Right-click on any `.mcsz` file, choose "Get Info", and under "Open with:", select `MuseScore Auto-Opener.app`.
-Then click "Change All".
+3. Set `MuseScore Auto-Opener.app` as the default program for `.mcsz` files in Finder.
+    - Right-click on any `.mcsz` file and choose "Get Info".
+    - Under "Open with:", select `MuseScore Auto-Opener.app`.
+    - Click "Change All".

 ### File Integrity

-To verify the integrity of the downloaded `.zip` file, compare its SHA-256 checksum:
+To verify the integrity of the download, compare the SHA-256 checksum:
 ```
 b0914f5025a658b18c67fb014667ccb1b335b654c8e5d0f193559002f68c7fa6
 ```
-You can check it by running the following command in Terminal:
+Run this command in Terminal:
 ```
 shasum -a 256 /path/to/"MuseScore Auto-Opener.app.zip"
 ```
-If the result matches the hash above, the file has not been tampered with or corrupted.
+If the output matches the hash above, the file is valid.

 ### Examples